Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_01/step_01.md

 # Step 1: First Web page

 You only need one line of code to create your first Taipy web page.
-Create a `Gui` object with a String and run it.
+Just create a `Gui` object with a string and run it.

-You will see a client link in the console.
-Simply copy and paste it into a web browser to open your first Taipy web client!
+In the console, you'll find a client link.
+All you need to do is copy and paste it into your web browser to open your first Taipy web client!

 ```python